azharlabs/papert-code/docs/tools/mcp-server.md

-# MCP servers with Qwen Code
+# MCP servers with Papert Code

-This document provides a guide to configuring and using Model Context Protocol (MCP) servers with Qwen Code.
+This document provides a guide to configuring and using Model Context Protocol (MCP) servers with Papert Code.

 ## What is an MCP server?